Effective Ethics & Compliance Programs Reduce the Likelihood of an FSGO Violation

 This data gives you a roadmap to the types of content you should push out to mitigate your organization’s risks and achieve compliance excellence.
 Additionally, interactive codes give you real-time data about how your communication and training campaigns are impacting employee behavior.

-Measure impact and effectiveness, not activity
+Measure impact and effectiveness of compliance based ethics, not activity

 Measuring effectiveness, not just activity, is key.
 Tracking the number of conflict of interest (COI) disclosures you receive is interesting, but it doesn’t tell you much beyond the fact that employees know how to fill out a form.